 - sea salt & black pepper, to taste

 Step #1: Preheat the oven to 400 degrees.
-Spray a standard muffin tin with cooking spray or use liners.
+Then, spray a muffin tin with cooking spray or lightly grease with oil.
+Set aside

 One of the easiest and most nutrient-dense breakfasts out there is chia pudding.
 And good news, it’s as easy as combining chia seeds with your milk of choice and letting it set in your refrigerator overnight!
 The result?
 A delicious breakfast that is ready to be devoured in the morning when your tummy is grumbling, and you have no time to cook.

-Step #2: Cover and place in the fridge for 4 hours or more.
-Eat for breakfast, a snack, or dessert.
-Top with berries, nuts, fresh fruit, or your other favorite toppings.
+Step #3: Cover and place in the fridge to set for 3-4 hours or more.
+Once set, enjoy with berries, nuts, fresh fruit, or your other favorite toppings.

 Peanut Butter and Banana Toast